ILLEGAL on the Reservation

 - Be sure to wear sturdy closed-toed, tennis or hiking boots/shoes with good ankle support.
 Water shoes or rubber sandals are recommended when you are in the water.
 Take plenty of dry clean socks.
 Take along moleskin and band-aids and first aid ointments.
 You will be walking in a rocky, sandy, dry creek bed that can cause injury due to loose footing.
 Watch where you are stepping, especially when you are nearing the end of your hike and are fatigued.

 - Although floods can occur anytime of the year, the monsoon season occurs from late in June, well into August.
 During this time there is a high risk of flash floods.
 Watch for rain and dark clouds especially in the south.
 Flash flooding can occur without warning and without any rain where you are hiking.
 If you hear the flood waters approaching or if you are caught in a rain storm, climb to high ground immediately and wait until it clears.
 Do not enter the narrow part of the canyon where you might not be able to climb the canyon walls in the event of an unexpected flood.

 - There are no public health facilities in the village.
 In the event of an injury, it may take many hours to get treatment or be transported out of the canyon.
 Trained emergency rescue teams are not available in the village.
 In case of an emergency, helicopter transportation is necessary, and the financial cost will be high and family members will not be taken with the patient but will need to find their own way out of the canyon.
 The cost of evacuation is solely responsible of the injured party.

-- Do not dive!
-There are submerged rocks and obstacles in the water.
-Pools change depth frequently, and my change one year to the next.
-Never dive head first in the water!
+- Do not jump or dive!
+There are submerged rocks and obstacles in the water and pools change depth frequently.

 - Horses have the right of way.
 Yield to all horses on the trail.
 Move towards the canyon wall side of the trail until the horses pass to avoid being pushed over the edge., do not spook the horses.